Farha (film): Plot

-A Palestinian family, Abu Mohammad and Um Mohammad and their two young children, enter her house.
-The mother gives birth to a baby boy in the courtyard of Farha's house.
-Farha asks Abu Muhammad to let her out but, before he can, an Israeli military patrol stops outside the house and demands the family come out and surrender.
-Abu Mohammad goes outside and is confronted by an Israeli patrol commander and a Palestinian informant wearing a mask.
-The Palestinian informant appears to know the village inhabitants and tells the Israeli commander that Abu Mohammad is from a different village.
-The Israeli commander searches the house for guns and finds the family of Abu Mohammad hiding in the house.
-Abu Mohammad's family, except the newborn baby, are executed at gunpoint while Farha watches from a hole in the pantry.
-The Palestinian informant sees Farha from the hole in the pantry and recognises her and calls her name but does not reveal her whereabouts to the Israeli soldiers.
-The Israeli commander asks a young Israeli soldier to execute the newborn baby without wasting a bullet by stomping on him.
-The soldier cannot bring himself to do it and leaves the newborn on the courtyard floor.
+A Palestinian family, Abu Mohammad and Um Mohammad and their two young children, enter the courtyard, where the mother gives birth to a baby boy.
+Farha asks Abu Muhammad to let her out but, before he can, Haganah militias demand the family come out and surrender.
+Abu Mohammad goes outside.
+A hooded Palestinian informant working for the Haganah appears to know the villager and tells the commander that Abu Mohammad is from a different village.
+The commander searches the house for guns and finds Mohammad's family hiding.
+The family, except the newborn baby, are executed at gunpoint, causing a moral crisis for the informant, who was promised that women and children would not be hurt in exchange for his collaboration.
+The informant goes to Farha and whispers her name.
+Farha can see his face briefly through the door, and realizes the collaborator is her uncle.
+He does not reveal her whereabouts to the militias.
+The commander asks a young soldier to execute the newborn baby without wasting a bullet.
+The soldier cannot bring himself to stomp on him and covers the infant in a towel, leaving him to die on the courtyard floor.

-Farha struggles to open the locked pantry door to get to the baby but her attempts are futile.
-After ransacking the pantry she finds a hidden pistol, which she uses to shoot the door lock.
-After getting out of the pantry, Farha finds the baby boy dead.
-She leaves her village, walking in anguish and despair.
-An epilogue appears and states that Farha never finds her father and his fate after the diaspora remains unknown.
-It is believed he was killed in the events of the Nakba.
-Farha eventually makes her way to Syria and tells her story which now has been passed down through generations.
+Farha struggles to open the door to get to the baby.
+After ransacking the pantry she finds a hidden pistol, which she uses to shoot the door lock and escape the village.
+Farha (whose real name is Raddiyah) never found her father, whose fate remained unknown but was probably killed during the Nakba.
+Farha eventually made her way to Syria and told her story which has been passed down through generations.